feature-engineering-studio/syllabus/README.md

 * SQL Test
 * Updated LinkedIn account
 * Updated Github account
-* Attend & Present on a relevant EdTech/Data Science event
+* Attend a relevant EdTech/Data Science event

 ### Team Deliverables

 #### Class Project
-* ClickUp workplan
-* Design & Deliver Online Class
+* Design & deliver a section of an Online Class in which you collect data
-* Presentation
+* Presentation of analysis of that data

 #### Placement Project
 * Memorandum of understanding including description of deliverables signed by supervisor